 The THFC is located in the South Denver Heart Center at 1000 SouthPark Dr., Littleton, CO 80120

-Our Patient Portal is one of our main avenues when it comes to communicating with you.
-You can ask our nursing staff questions, request appointments, record and track your own personal health history, pay your bill and renew your prescriptions online.
-Click Here to visit the Patient Portal
+Our Patient Portal is one of our main avenues for communicating with you.
+You can ask our nursing staff questions, request appointments, record and track your personal history, pay your bill and renew your prescriptions online.
+Click here to visit the Patient Portal.

 If you think you would be a candidate for the THFC, please contact your primary care provider or cardiologist to be referred to our clinic.

 Carol is 51 years old and had her heart failure successfully treated at the Transitional Heart Failure Clinic at South Denver Cardiology.
 Carol has an encouraging story for any woman who gets heart failure at any age.